aruna299/terraform/README.md

    Any *.auto.tfvars or *.auto.tfvars.json preceded in lexical order (alphbetical order) of their filenames Any -var and -var-file options on the command line

+## Data types
+- refers to type of value
+- depending upon the requirement we have wide variety of values in terraform configuration